ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### `java_first_person_bow_anim`
 - Type: `bool`
 - Allowed values: {`true`, `false`}
 - Enables a custom reimplementation of the MCJE 1.7 first-person bow animation.
 This replaces the default JSON-based bow attachable (in both first and third-person).
-When enabled, it also allows `enchant_glint_color`'s `smooth_world_uv` feature to apply to bows.
+When enabled, it also allows `enchant_glint_color.smooth_world_uv` to apply to bows.

 ---

 #### `java_first_person_crossbow_anim`
 - Type: `bool`
 - Allowed values: {`true`, `false`}
 - Enables a custom reimplementation of the MCJE 1.14+ first-person crossbow animation.
 This replaces the default JSON-based crossbow attachable (in both first and third-person).
-When enabled, it also allows `enchant_glint_color`'s `smooth_world_uv` feature to apply to crossbows.
+When enabled, it also allows `enchant_glint_color.smooth_world_uv` to apply to crossbows.

 ---